 Taste: Vanilla, Grapes, Berries, Caramel, Oak Spice, Dark Chocolate and Marizipan.
 Satisfying long finish.

-An intriguing whisky that takes its time to open up, but when it does, it reveals a dram of many layers and some unusual flavours.
-I suspect it could become more rewarding the better you get to know it.
+It’s an intriguing whisky that takes its time to open up, but when it does, it reveals many layers and some unusual flavours.
+I also suspect it could become more rewarding the better you get to know it as it seemed to evolve with each sip.
+Interesting, if a little costly.